Updated on January 13, 2019

 We printed this steering wheel button with laser-based SLA 3D printer.
 Layer height was set to 25 um.
 Slicer produced 1250 layers and 3D printing took around 2.5 hours.

-Although, we used laser-based 3D printer, this button can be easily printed with any kind of LED or DLP 3D printer such as Anycubic Photon, Wanhao D7, Phrozen Shuffle, Prusa SL1, etc. You just have to select the correct layer exposure times.
+Although, we used laser 3D printer, one can easily print this button with any kind of LED or DLP 3D printer such as Anycubic Photon, Wanhao D7, Phrozen Shuffle, Prusa SL1, etc. You just have to select the correct layer exposure times.
 It is also worth mentioning that resin VAT of our 3D printer is based on PDMS silicon instead of FEP film.
-It is known that PDMS tends to stick less to cured layers than FEP film, however, it does not change the way we prepare our model for 3D printing.
+PDMS tends to stick less to cured layers than FEP film.
+However, it does not change the way we prepare our model for 3D printing.

 Post-processing 3D printed button